Skip to main content

 thorngate churcher trust

-After a discussion with the Chief Executive of Queen Alexandra Hospital in early 2018 about the state of the A&E facilities, Caroline suggested that they bid for the STP Capital Scheme and subsequently the hospital put forward a proposal for redevelopment of their emergency floor.
-Caroline lobbied the Minister of State for Health to highlight the importance of this £58.2 million bid which was successful and will secure a long-term solution to this overstretched service, improving patient safety.
-Caroline welcomed the news in March 2022 that the brand-new Emergency Department at Queen Alexandra Hospital has received full planning permission by Portsmouth City Council following £58.3m of Government investment - which she helped to secure.
-A new Emergency Department will improve facilities, capacity & overall patient care – significantly helping ambulance waiting times and making a real difference to our region.
+After a discussion with the Chief Executive of QA in early 2018 about the state of the A&E facilities, Caroline suggested that they bid for the STP Capital Scheme and subsequently the hospital put forward a proposal for redevelopment of their emergency floor.
+Caroline lobbied the Minister of State for Health to highlight the importance of this £58.2 million bid, which was not only successful but would also secure a long-term solution to the overstretched service, improving patient safety and ambulance waiting times.
+Caroline welcomed the news in March 2022 that the brand-new Emergency Department at Queen Alexandra Hospital had received full planning permission from Portsmouth City Council.
+She met with Health Secretary Victoria Atkins in January 2024 to bring attention to concerns about QA and visited the hospital a few days later to monitor the progress of the multi-million pound Emergency Department expansion.

-In May 2019, Caroline hosted a Health Forum with representatives from eight local healthcare organisations.
-This forum gave Gosport constituents a unique opportunity to hear the latest updates and air their views on everything from dentistry to emergency care and ambulances to smoking cessation services.
+• Eight local healthcare organisations in May 2019, as part of a Health Forum to give Gosport constituents a unique opportunity to hear the latest updates and air their views on everything from dentistry to emergency care and ambulances to smoking cessation services.

 In May 2014, Caroline abseiled down the Spinnaker Tower and in 2012 undertook a parachute jump to raise funds for the Gosport & Fareham branch of the MS Society.

-Caroline spoke in favour of a Government amendment to the Health and Social Care Bill which will ensure that carers are consulted when a patient they care for is discharged from hospital.
+In Parliament, Caroline co-Chairs the All-Party Parliamentary Group on Carers.
+She spoke in favour of a Government amendment to the Health and Social Care Bill which will ensure that carers are consulted when a patient they care for is discharged from hospital.
 This places a new duty on NHS hospital trusts in England to ensure that unpaid carers are involved as soon as feasible when plans for the patient’s discharge are being made.
 The amendment covers all carers of adults needing care and support following hospital discharge, including health care support.
 This means that young carers looking after adults would also be covered.
+She also supported the Carers Leave Bill through the Commons which made provision for unpaid carers to take up to a week's unpaid leave, making it easier for carers to balance work and care commitments.

-In addition to this Caroline often highlights health and social care issues in the Chamber, through OPQ's, interventions and speaking in debates.
-Recently, Caroline asked Government ministers when the promised unpaid leave for carers is likely to be delivered.
+In addition to this Caroline often highlights health and social care issues in the Chamber, through OPQs, interventions and speaking in debates.

 News